 Zion National Park is almost surrounded by BLM land and National Forests.
 The St George Field Office manages the BLM land west of Zion.

-The BLM District office is in Cedar City – it manages four field stations including St George Field Office.
+The BLM District office is in Cedar City – it manages four field stations including the St George Field Office.
 St George Phone: (435) 688-3200

 Maps and Directions